-- 1) Static Address/Data scrambling for bus and memory - 2) Dynamic Memory scrambling - 3) De-synchronization and signal-to-noise ratio reduction mechanisms - 186 Security Function 4 covers the following Security Functional Requirements: - FPT_PHP.3: Resistance to physical attacks.
-This requirement is achieved by bypassed in order to perform physical intrusive attacks and by security features 1) that makes the reverse-engineering of the TOE layout unpractical. - FDP_IFC.1: Subset information flow control.
+3) De-synchronization and signal-to-noise ratio reduction mechanisms

+- 195 The TOE operations can be made asynchronous by using the Internal Variable Clock and the Random Wait Generator security features.
+They make a full range of intrusive (e.g. probing attacks) and non intrusive attacks (e.g. side-channel attacks) more complex and difficult because of the sync variation of the clock. - 196 Security Function 4 covers the following Security Functional Requirements: - 197 FPT_PHP.3: Resistance to physical attacks.
+This requirement is achieved by bypassed in order to perform physical intrusive attacks and by security features 1) that makes the reverse-engineering of the TOE layout unpractical.

+- 198 FDP_IFC.1: Subset information flow control.
 This requirement is covered by security feature 2).
-Because memory scrambling is prevent interpretation of leaked processed or transferred information - FDP_ITT.1: Basic internal transfer protection.
-This requirement is achieved by the combination of the TOE security features 1) to 3) as it is unpractical to get access to internal signals and interpret them. - 190 FPT_ITT.1: Basic internal TSF data transfer protection.
+Because memory scrambling is prevent interpretation of leaked processed or transferred information - 199 FDP_ITT.1: Basic internal transfer protection.
+This requirement is achieved by the combination of the TOE security features 1) to 3) as it is unpractical to get access to internal signals and interpret them. - 200 FPT_ITT.1: Basic internal TSF data transfer protection.
 This requirement is achieved by the combination of the TOE features 1) to 3) as it is unpractical to get access to internal signals and interpret them.